 - Current deficiency of respirators.

-- Lack of awareness among the population, lack of access to food and to sanitation services.
+- Compounding factors, including the lack of awareness among the population, lack of access to food and to sanitation services.

 The government initially only quarantined the continental region, experts foresee multiplication of contagions across the borders.

 - In recent years, the country has been experiencing economic recession, mainly due to the fall in hydrocarbon production and the drop in oil prices – the main source of income in the Equatoguinean economy representing 80% of GDP in the last three years.